soxueren/atsd/integration/alteryx/README.md

 ## Sample Dataset

-For these instructions we will use [sample series commands](resources/commands.txt).
+For the purpose of instructions below we will use [sample series commands](resources/commands.txt).
 The series contain the Consumer Price Index (CPI) for each category of items in a consumer's basket as well as a weight for each category in the CPI basket.
 The weights are stored as fractions of 1000.
 The CPI is tracked from 2013 to